Make sure your dream car isn’t a lemon

 • windscreen wipers and washers (not blades).

-The ACCC found in 2017 that commercial arrangements between manufacturers and dealers tended to focus on warranty rights rather than consumer guarantees.
-This was limiting the ability of dealers to provide a refund, replacement or repair.
+• The Australian Competition and Consumer Commission (ACCC) found commercial arrangements between manufacturers and dealers about warranty rights could limit the dealer’s ability to provide a refund, replacement or repair.

-The story is very different if you buy from a private individual.
-The car is unlikely to be covered by a statutory warranty.
-In this case, the only guarantees are:
+The story is different if you buy a car from a private individual or at auction.
+It’s unlikely to be covered by a statutory warranty.
+The only guarantees are:

 • Title